We all do it – we see a beautiful piece of countryside or coast and think: “I've got to take a photo of this.”

 One of the most photographed locations in Devon – and it's no surprise why!
 The red-and-white-striped Smeaton's Tower, views of Plymouth Sound, Drake's Island, and across the Hamoaze to Mount Edgcumbe in Cornwall and the low limestone cliffs that form the seafront… you could end up with an album of images!
 It's a beauty in the summer when you can sit on the grass and enjoy an ice cream while eying up your perfect shot.

 We hope we've inspired you to get out and about in Devon, visiting all of these beautiful places and finding your own hidden gems, too!
-Find somewhere to stay close by to all of these wonderful locations by visiting our pages dedicated to self-catering cottages, holiday parks, hotels and B&Bs.
+Find somewhere to stay close by to all of these wonderful locations by booking one of our self-catering cottages in Devon!